AndersDeath/diary2/000-current.md

 Sometimes I even think about going back to Russia and trying to find job there.
 Only fear of death holds me from it.
 I think I need to come up with some strategy for future asap.
 In other case I will go crazy.

 Only one thing exists - everything will be ok.
 I believe in it.

+# 02 December - Friday - Gündoğan - Turgutreis - 64 day of immigration